JULY 19, 2017

 Tickets: $20 Orchestra/ FREE Mezzanine & Lawn seating

-Lemony Snicket’s hilarious tale is a welcomed opportunity to introduce young audiences to the various instrumental components of an orchestra.
+This hilarious tale, with music by Nathaniel Stookey and text by Lemony Snicket, is a welcomed opportunity to introduce young audiences to the various instrumental components of an orchestra.

 Tickets are $20 for orchestra seating.
 Mezzanine and lawn seating are free.
 Tickets are not required for free seating.
 Pre-concert activities begin at 7:00 p.m. in the North Plaza.
 At all performing arts shows, guests are welcome to bring a picnic from home or their favorite restaurant to enjoy in their seat or on the lawn.
 Keep in mind however, that beverages are not allowed to be brought into The Pavilion.
 Lawn chairs are also provided free for this event.